Detailed Action

 Greyscale

 ”.
-Fig 2. shows a feature learning model using the CNN architecture to perform the reduction of the overall objective loss (Equation 17; where the overall objective loss function is interpreted as a value of a first loss function).
-Equation 17 and Fig. 2 show an overall objective loss function (containing multiple loss functions) which represent a correlation between channels (interpreted as elements where the loss functions utilize semantic similarity and ranking weight to represent a correlation between feature vector elements) in feature vector outputs (f(xi), f(xj), f(xk)).
+Fig 2. shows a feature learning model using the CNN architecture to perform the reduction of the overall objective loss (Equation 17; where the overall objective loss is interpreted as a value of a first loss ).
+Equation 17 and Fig. 2 show an overall objective loss (containing multiple loss s) which represent a correlation between channels (interpreted as elements where the loss s utilize semantic similarity and ranking weight to represent a correlation between feature vector elements) in feature vector outputs (f(xi), f(xj), f(xk)). channels are interpreted by the examiner as the output activations the layers.
 The feature vector outputs are from the final layer (fully connected layer) where the training data is shown in Fig. 2 being a plurality of pieces of training data as input and parsed through the intermediate layers of the CNN architecture).

 Regarding Claim 2:

-Wu teaches the method according to Claim 1.
+Wu/Cogswell teach the method of Claim 1.
 Wu further teaches:

 inputting a supervised training data set and an unsupervised training data set to the neural network as the plurality of pieces of training data,